rule

 Text 25

-He turned to take shelter with Him who bestows all boons and whose feet are sought, the Lord who dispels distress and who, for showing His mercy to His devotees, manifests Himself in a suitable form:
+He turned to Him whose whose feet are sought and bestows all boons, the Supreme Lord who dispels distress and who, in order to show His mercy to His devotees, manifests Himself in a suitable form.

-He turned to the bestower of all boons whose feet are sought, the Lord who dispels distress, to take shelter for having Him showing mercy to His devotees by manifesting Himself in a suitable form: (Vedabase)
+He turned to take shelter with Him who bestows all boons and whose feet are sought, the Lord who dispels distress and who, for showing His mercy to His devotees, manifests Himself in a suitable form: (Vedabase)

 Text 26

-'Protect me O Supersoul, by Your order I created those sinful living beings who approach me for having sex, o Master.
+'Protect me o Supersoul, by Your order I created those sinful living beings who approach me for having sex, o Master.
 (Vedabase)

 Text 27

+Only You are capable of relieving the people who are afflicted by material miseries, only You can stop those who do not take shelter of Your feet.'

 Only You can verily relieve the people afflicted with misery of their hindrances; only You can stop those who do not take shelter of Your feet.'

-Only You can verily relieve the people afflicted with misery of their hindrances; only You can stop those who do not take shelter of Your feet. ' (Vedabase)
+(Vedabase)

 Text 28

-He who without fail can see into each soul, seeing the distress of Lord Brahmâ, then told him: 'Cast off your impure body' and thus commanded he cast it off.
+He who unerringly knows the mind of each soul, upon seeing the distress of Lord Brahmâ said to him: 'Cast off your impure body'.
+Thus being commanded he cast it off.

 He who without fail can see into each soul, seeing the distress of Lord Brahmâ, then told him: 'Cast off your impure body' and thus commanded he cast it off.
 (Vedabase)